Kitware/ParaView-PCLPlugin/README.md

 Ideally each filter should correspond as closely as possible to a single PCL functionality (e.g. `PassThrough`, `NormalEstimation`, `VoxelGrid`).
 In such cases, the name of the filter and class should use the PCL filter to signify that it is essentially a pure PCL function.
 In some cases this is nevertheless impossible, such as when intermediate steps and PolyData-inconvertible data objects are required.
 Filters that involve intermediate steps should use the PCLB prefix to indicate that they are PCL-based but not pure PCL).
 All internal parameters should be exposed via the server manager proxy to make the filter as generic as possible.

+## Naming Conventions

+Filter file names follow a precise format: `[vtk]PCL[B]<name><category><extension>`

+`[vtk]`
+:   The "vtk" prefix is required for the header and source files as each filter is a VTK class.
+This is omitted from the server mananager XML file name.

+`PCL[B]`
+:   All filters in the plugin contain the prefix "PCL" in their name.
+If the filter wraps a single PCL function then "PCL" should be used.
+If it wraps a block of PCL code with intermediate steps then "PCLB" should be used to indicate that it is a "PCL-based" filter without a one-to-one correspondence to a PCL function.

+`<name>`
+:   The name of the filter, in CamelCase.
+For simple filters, this should match the name of the underlying PCL class or function.

+`<category>`
+:   The name of the filter, in CamelCase.
+"Filter" for filters with 1 input, "Filter2" for filters with 2 inputs and so on, "Source" for sources, "Reader" for readers and "Writer" for writers.

+`<extension>`
+:   The normal file extension: `.h` for the header, `.cxx` for the source file and `.xml` for the server manager XML.